Our Flight Operations Manual with SMS

 While there may be common elements between each operators’ manual, the intent of the manual is to reflect your particular operation.
 Therefore, the manual will be unique.
 An auditor will be able to determine if an operator has a boilerplate manual that does not specifically describe their operation.

 Who will need to attend the online meetings?

 Typically, we coordinate with one individual assigned to develop the Flight Operations Manual.
 However, we suggest that additional personnel familiar with the content to be covered attend those sessions, if available.
 (For example, the Director of Maintenance should attend any meetings on maintenance procedures).

 Are there any subscription fees or recurring costs?

-We do offer a Reissue Service, typically provided every 1 – 2 years for a fixed fee.
-We will update the manual according to the latest IS-BAO standards and protocols, best practices, and regulatory changes.
+There are not; however we do offer a Reissue Service, which is typically provided annually for a fixed fee.
+We will send you a reminder to Reissue your manual a few months prior to our recommended Reissue date.
+If you were interested in moving forward with a Reissue, we will then update the manual according to the latest IS-BAO standards and protocols, best practices, and regulatory changes.
 Any additional revisions you may have will be charged at an hourly rate.
-We will send you a reminder to Reissue your manual a few months prior to our recommended Reissue date.

 I want to implement a Safety Management System / Flight Operations Manual, but I don’t want to pursue IS-BAO registration at this time.
 Can I still order an FOM?